MichaelLarocca/blog-michael-jude-larocca/posts/2023/05-23/always-prepared-crafting-a-contingency-plan-for-job-loss-and-recovery.md

 ---

 ### Utilize job boards

-(WRITE ARTICLE SECTION)

-TS-12:30

-TS-28:30

-Taylor advises uploading your resume to job site profiles.
+Taylor advises uploading your resume to job site profiles to increase your chances and reach when seeking employment.

 **Job board websites include:**
 * Dice.com
 * Indeed
 * Career Builder
 * Monster

-For web developers, Taylor recommends [dice.com](https://www.dice.com/) for posting resumes.
-Dice is a platform that specializes in tech jobs, as opposed to other generalized job sites.
+Taylor recommends [dice.com](https://www.dice.com/) for posting resumes for web developers.
+Dice is a platform specializing in tech jobs, unlike other generalized job sites.

 ---